-To the extent that any fees are due to the United States Trustee pursuant to 28 U.S.C. § 1930 on the Effective Date, such fees shall be paid to the United States Trustee in full, in Cash, within 30 days after the Effective Date of the Plan.
+To the extent that any fees are due to the United States Trustee pursuant to 28 U.S.C. § 1930 on the Effective Date, such fees shall be paid to the United States Trustee in full, in Cash, within thirty (30) days after the Effective Date of the Plan.
 Any fees which become due to the United States Trustee following the Effective Date shall be paid when such fees are due and payable.
+Reorganized Southern, through the Trustee, shall comply with its obligation to file post-confirmation reports with the United States Trustee following the Effective Date of the Plan.